 A school library support staff service which help pupils in Hertfordshire is being axed from next year, due to a growing black hole in its budget.

-Hertfordshire County Council’s libraries cabinet committee voted to end the service, which provides qualified staff to help children with get the most out of their library, as fewer schools are using it.
+Hertfordshire County Council’s libraries cabinet committee voted to end the service, which provides qualified staff to help children with get the most out of their library, as fewer schools are

 The move by the Conservative-dominated committee was attacked by Liberal Democrat opposition councillors who said the council should be encouraging children to have more access to books, not less.

 However senior Conservative councillors said that schools had voted with their feet and used their new financial independence to spend less on the scheme.

 Chris Hayward, Hertfordshire’s Conservative executive member for libraries, said the scheme was heading for a £50,000 deficit next year due to schools cutting back on what they spent on it.

 He said: “It is a sign of the times that schools have more independence and can make their own decisions.

 “We can’t force it on them by diktat and we can’t make a heavy loss in challenging economic times.”